livecodefiledb/livecode/README.md

+# All files uploaded using API I think

 # Upload files on GitHub using Github.js

 This repository contains the demo I've developed as a part of [an article written for my blog](http://www.audero.it/blog/2015/10/17/upload-files-on-github-using-github-js).
 The project shows how to use Github.js to upload any file on GitHub, including images, documents, PDFs, and much more.